MicrosoftDocs/windows-insider/wip/at-home/index.md

 ---
 title: Windows Insider Program Documentation
-description: WIP helps you deploy the Windows Insider Program If you are an administrator, see Windows Insider Program for Server.
+description: Windows Insider Program helps you install and use the latest builds.
+If you are an administrator, see Windows Insider Program for Server.
 services: WIP-at-home
 author: dawn.wood
 manager: elizapo